Can I Claim Workers' Compensation for Workplace Bullying?

 Before suing for workplace bullying, follow these specific steps to build a strong case.

-- Document incidents with a record of dates, times, and details of each occurrence
+Document incidents | Record dates, times, and details of each occurrence including written and verbal communication. |

-- Collect supporting evidence like emails, text messages, and witness statements.
+Collect supporting evidence | Emails, text messages, meeting notes and witness statements |

-- Report the bullying to your supervisor, health and safety representative or Human Resources department.
-If applicable, please also document these discussions.
-Taking these steps will help establish a robust foundation for your workplace bullying case.
+Report workplace bullying | Make a work accident report with you supervisor, health and safety representative or Human Resources department, and document these discussions.
+This step will help establish a strong workplace bullying claim. |

-- Consult a compensation lawyer who will explain your rights and eligibility for workplace bullying compensation.
+Consult a compensation lawyer | A work injury lawyer can explain your rights and eligibility for workplace bullying compensation. |

 What is Reasonable Management Action?

-Reasonable management action refers to measures taken by employers or managers when managing performance, such as:
+The legislation refers to measures taken by employers or managers when managing performance, such as:

 - Helping employees improve their performance